marcusnerdicus/REDAGraphDocs/Mobile/mobile-settings.md

 1. From the Dashboard, select **Settings**
 2. Make changes as desired

-The only Setting available to an Agent Role is logging out of the application.
+The only Settings available to an Agent Role is logging out of the application and selecting the default language.